aboudekahil/Aboude-notes/Univerisity/CSIS200/Variables.md

 ---

 ## What are variables?
 Variables are like a storage tool used in programming languages to store different values that we may want to use later.
-They are used inside [[Methods|methods]] and [[Classes|classes]]
+They are used inside [[Methods|methods]] and [[Classes and Objects|classes]]

 ---